anuket-project/anuket-specifications/doc/ref_model/chapters/chapter01.md

   > **Audience**: This chapter is written for lifecycle managers, operational support teams and others who need to support the infrastructure or the workload applications.
 - **Chapter 10 - Challenges and Gaps**: Opportunities for future developments as technology changes over time.
   > **Audience**: This chapter is written for a general technical audience with interest in this topic.
-- **Appendix A - Guidelines For VNF Vendors**: More details related to how the workload applications will interface with the cloud infrastructure through APIs (including VIM and CaaS).
+- **Appendix A - Guidelines For VNF Vendors**: More details related to how the workload applications will interface with the cloud infrastructure through APIs (including Cloud Infrastructure Manager and CaaS).
   > **Audience**: This chapter is written for architects, developers and others who need to develop infrastructure or write workload applications.

 <!--Separate document w/labels/artefacts